krollobrocket/cision-block/readme.txt

 The template used to render the feed is **cision-block/templates/cision-block.php**, you can override this template by copying it to either the root or under a **templates** folder in your theme.

+You can also select a specific template which will be used to render the feed under the plugins settings page.
+To create a new template, you can follow the steps as described in this link: [Page Templates](https://developer.wordpress.org/themes/template-files-section/page-template-files/):

+For instance adding a file with the following header comment would create a new 'Foo' template:

+    <?php /* Template Name: Foo */ ?>

 = Display single press releases in Wordpress =